Attendees mingle and socialize at a corporate networking event in a bright, contemporary event space.

 Challenges of Measuring ROE

-The solution is to combine qualitative insights with quantitative benchmarks, ensuring credibility and actionability.
+The solution is combining qualitative insights with quantitative benchmarks to ensure credibility and actionability.

 Trends and Future Outlook

-ROE is growing as organizations rethink event value.
-Emerging trends include:
+ROE is reshaping how organizations think about event value.
+Key developments include:

 ROE will shape the next era of MICE, where the metric of success is not just return on money but return on meaning.